Network Notepad Enterprise Edition

 documents/ diagrams safely.
 It solves the problem where a document which is edited

-simultaneously by multiple users results in changes made by one user
+simultaneously by more than one user results in changes made by one user

 being overwritten by another user.